List of PDC World Cup of Darts teams: France

 France were one of seven teams to debut in the 2014 World Cup when the tournament field was increased from 24 to 32 teams.
-They lost 5–4 to Wales in the first round, and would not make a return to the tournament in subsequent years.
+They lost 5–4 to Wales in the first round, and would not make a return to the tournament until 2023.
+In 2023, they reached the quarter-finals before being whitewashed by Scotland.

 Germany

-Despite having home advantage for most of the tournaments, the German's best run came in 2020, when they reached the semi-finals in Austria, which included a win over their rivals, the Netherlands.
+Despite having home advantage for most of the tournaments, the Germans' best runs came in 2020, 2023, and 2025 when they reached the semi-finals in Austria and Germany respectively, which included wins over their rivals, The Netherlands and former winners, England.

 Gibraltar

-The smallest nation in the tournaments by both size and population, Gibraltar's only win to date came in 2015, when they beat Italy.
+The smallest nation in the tournaments by both size and population, Gibraltar's only wins to date came in 2015, 2023 and 2024, respectively when they beat Italy, Guyana and Spain.

 Greece

 Greece were the only team to debut in the 2016 World Cup after John Michael secured a Tour Card at Q-School.

+Guyana

+Guyana is one of the newer participants in the World Cup, making their debut in 2023.

 Hong Kong

 Hong Kong were one of the seven teams to debut in the 2014 World Cup (the only of which to be seeded) when the tournament field was increased from 24 to 32 teams.
 They reached the quarter-finals on their second appearance before succumbing to Scotland.
+They reached the quarter-finals for the second time in 2025.